grscheller/scheller-linux-archive/notes/nvimPlugins.md

 These plugins manage 3rd party tools used by other plugins.

-Some plugins, like nvim-metals or rust-tools.nvim, will either involk lspconfig, dap, or null-ls directly themselves, or configure the Neovim LSP client directly.
+Some plugins, like nvim-metals or rust-tools.nvim, will either invoke lspconfig, dap, or null-ls directly themselves, or configure the Neovim LSP client directly.